 - I will always look for work in my math notebook before I ask my teacher a question.

-For independent practice today you might choose to simply have students spend time decorating their notebook covers with all types of things that remind them of what math is.
+- For independent practice today have students spend time decorating their notebook covers with things that remind them of what math is.